 This bit is set by hardware when the content of the TDR register has been transferred into the shift register.
 An interrupt is generated if the TIE = 1 in the SCICR2 register.
 It is cleared by a software sequence (an access to the SCISR register followed by a write to the SCIDR register).

-0: Data is not transferred to the shift register

-1: Data is transferred to the shift register
+- 0: Data is not transferred to the shift register - 1: Data is transferred to the shift register the SCIDR register).
+0: Transmission is retained to the science of the science of

 Bit 6 = TC Transmission complete